Our History

 Bringing the color of brilliance to manufacturing

+Aluminum effect pigment would first come to be adopted by a major paint manufacturer and was then used everywhere in Japan, including large shipping vessels, bridges, and the Nagoya TV tower.
 Moreover, the homogenous metallic paint achieved by aluminum effect pigment transformed aluminum paint that had been functionally necessary into something that contributed to the “aesthetic appearance” of objects.
-Its near-futuristic color sparked a trend for the use of the color silver, repeatedly expanding the deployment of the product in coating colors that were essential for automobiles as well as home electronics, and contributing to innovation.
+Its near-futuristic color sparked a trend for the use of the color silver, repeatedly expanding the deployment of the product in coating colors that were essential for automobiles as well as home electronics, and contributing to innovation. |

 Run with Our Automotive Partners